eclipse-openj9/openj9-docs/docs/vgclog.md

 The logs record when GC cycles and their increments start and end, and list the GC operations that run within these increments to manage or reclaim memory.
 You can also determine which type of event triggered the cycle or increment, and the amount of memory available to your application before and after processing.

-Not all operations that take place during GC are recorded.
-For example, the logs record when an increment of a concurrent GC cycle starts and ends, but most concurrent GC operations are not recorded.

 ### Initialization

 The first section of the log records the configuration of the garbage collector, for example: